Webtrends Tracking Code

-Britain's implementation of the Copyright Directive
+Britain's approach to the Copyright Directive

-The Copyright Directive – properly called Directive 2001/29/EC on the harmonisation of copyright and related rights in the information society – was due to be implemented by all EU Member States by 22nd December 2002.
-Few Member States met the deadline.
-In the UK, the Patent Office conducted a wide-ranging consultation before finalising the implementing Regulations, which came into force on 31st October 2003, amending the Copyright, Designs and Patents Act 1988.
+The Copyright Directive – properly called Directive 2001/29/EC on the harmonisation of copyright and related rights in the information society – was due to be implemented by all EU member states by 22nd December 2002.
+Few member states met the deadline.

 A progress report published after the consultation admitted that "a few controversial aspects are continuing to generate debate," which explains the delay in implementation.
-FAST contributed to the consultation, saying it welcomed the implementation of the Directive and "the greater clarity this will bring to lawful use of software."
+FAST contributed to the consultation, saying it welcomed the implementation of the Directive and "the greater clarity this will bring to lawful use of software".

 Technological Protection Measures (TPMs)

-The Government admitted that TPMs "prompted more comment than any other aspect of the Directive."
-The Directive says Member States are to provide adequate legal protection against the circumvention of any effective technological measures.
-TPMs include those designed "to prevent or restrict acts ... which are not authorised by the rightholder"; the Regulations state that technological measures include "any device, design or component which is designed ... to protect a copyright work."
+The Government admitted that TPMs "prompted more comment than any other aspect of the Directive".
+The Directive says member states are to provide adequate legal protection against the circumvention of any effective technological measures.
+TPMs include those designed "to prevent or restrict acts ... which are not authorised by the rightholder"; the Regulations state that technological measures include "any device, design or component which is designed ... to protect a copyright work".
 One example of a TPM is the use of encryption; another is the production of CDs that cannot be copied (or even played) on PCs.

 Responses to the consultation on TPMs came from both rightholders concerned that the Regulations did not go far enough, and individuals concerned that the protection of TPMs could lead to anti-competitive practices and affect data privacy.

 The Directive does not include computer programs among those works able to benefit from the legislation covering TPMs.
 FAST commented in its response that the Government should make it clear that "products are not deprived of protection ... merely because they include computer programs".
-As it is, the Government has retained an old provision of the Copyright, Designs and Patents Act which already gave some protection for TPMs in relation to computer programs.
+As it is, the Government retained an old provision of the Copyright, Designs and Patents Act which already gave some protection for TPMs in relation to computer programs.

 Electronic Rights Management Information (RMI)

-The Regulations provide for rightholders to be given a civil remedy against anyone who "knowingly and without authority removes or alters electronic rights management information."
+The Regulations provide for rightholders to be given a civil remedy against anyone who "knowingly and without authority removes or alters electronic rights management information".
 Some organisations called for criminal sanctions to be added to the protection of RMI, but the Government has decided not to introduce these at this stage.

-Reproduction Rights
+Reproduction rights

 The Regulations just give a minor tweak to the existing law on reproduction rights to avoid ambiguity.
 The Directive provides for the reproduction rights of performers to include transient and incidental copying, so the Copyright, Designs and Patents Act has been extended to cover this, to avoid the implication that performers' rights, by contrast with those of authors, do not extend to such copying.

-Communication Rights
+Communication rights

 Exceptions – the 'internet' exception

-This brings about a limited exception to the restriction on reproducing a copyrighted work to allow works to be transmitted over the internet (where reproduction by intermediaries, such as ISPs, is necessary to allow transmission).
+This brought about a limited exception to the restriction on reproducing a copyrighted work to allow works to be transmitted over the internet (where reproduction by intermediaries, such as ISPs, is necessary to allow transmission).
 This has already been provided for in the UK under the E-Commerce Regulations.
 These allow for copying where the ISP is acting as a mere conduit, and where the ISP is merely caching or hosting.

 Exceptions - research